 One of the first definitions of anxiety I hear described it as a ‘fear trapped in the future’.
 The idea is that if you are holding the image of the future going wrong and leading to some kind of traumatic event then your body will respond with a fight of flight stress response now.
 There is no action to be taken right now and so we experience this as a stuck sense of anxiety.

-The key to resolving anxiety is to stop avoiding and appeasing it and to face up to and accept the emotional consequences of the worst happening.
+The key to resolving anxiety is to stop avoiding and appeasing it and to face up to and to accept the emotional consequences of the worst happening.
+Easier said than done!
+One of my mantras is that you can have what you want if you are prepared to accept the consequences.

+The main approach I use to treat anxiety is very direct, deep, and powerful: I will teach you to separate from the grip of the anxiety itself.
 In your imagination you will move the anxiety out of your body and progressively disconnect each place where it attaches.
 It will not want to go and so you will need to be firm and determined.
-You will follow each ‘tentacle’ to the place where it attaches to your body and will consider the emotional consequences of letting the anxiety go.
-This could be the experience of anger, grief, loneliness, etc. As you choose to experience, rather than avoid, this emotion then the anxiety doesn’t have anything to hold onto and begins to loose its grip on you.
+You will follow each connection to the place where it attaches to your body and will consider the emotional consequences of letting the anxiety go.
+This could be the experience of anger, grief, loneliness, etc. As you choose to experience, rather than avoid this emotion then the anxiety doesn’t have anything to hold onto and begins to loose its grip on you.

-As the anxiety falls away you may experience the intense grief of loosing an old friend.
+As the anxiety falls away you may experience the grief of loosing an old friend.
 If the anxiety was plugging a hole then you will begin to feel that lonely emptiness.
 Rather than find something else from the outside to fill that hole I will guide you into it, into the unknown.
 This is where you will discover the lonely self who has been trapped in that hole.
 As you re-connect and resolve any issues that were passed on to you by your family then you will fill up with an inner love.
 You will gain in confidence and you will develop a trust that you can handle life … even when it does not go to plan.

 Take action now